eneskzlcn/softdare/README.md

 internal/client/queue.
 You can add a consumer function like the others I write and provide a consume operation for your purposes.

+- You should not change the directory of gohtml templates.
+Because there is an `embed` usage to read that template which should exactly be in the directory that embed expects(or you should change the directory that embed reads from internal/web/template.go too.)

+- If you want to add a new page(new .gohtml) you should put it to the internal/web/templates if it is not a reusable or layout component(that ones go to the include/ directory under the templates directory.) and then you should name your template by registering it to the map sits on internal/web/handler.go (in the init function of Handler struct)

+- If you want to add a new feature starting from web handler and goes to the repository then you should register your web handler functions to the Handler struct defined under internal/web/ directory and better to keep in different file(you can look at my examples like profile, post ,home or etc.), and register service functions to the Service struct in the internal/service and better to keep different file, and register your data access layer functions to Repository struct in the internal/repository and better to keep in different file.
+Do not forget to register your web handler to the Handler by adding your handler with its route and method to the RegisterHandlers function of the Handler struct which is in internal/web/handler.go

 ### Local Setup For Tests
 - `go mod tidy` to install all needed dependencies and a cleanup for not needed ones...
 - `make clean` to clear all additional files.